HayekLab/TezosBook/Notes and References.md

 This file is meant to contain notes about what content should be included, in what order, and presented in what specific way.

+This should be the starting points with notes and references that will serve for writing each chapters.
+Some of you might be just interested in sharing interesting articles and links, while others might be interested in contributing.
+Remember, you don't need to be an established and talented writer, the important is to bring up some points that others can build on.
+The editorial touch will polish everything together for the final publication.
+And again, we hope we will be self sufficient (the community), worse case scenario, Hayek Lab will hire a editor to run the final touch.

+If you do not know how to contribute with Github, that's fine, you can email us at info at HayekLab dot com

 The current table of content is listed as this:

 Chapter 1 - Tezos Origin And History